MicrosoftDocs/Hololens/hololens/hololens-multiple-users.md

 1. When you [set up the device](hololens2-start.md), select **My work or school owns it** and sign in by using a Microsoft Entra account.
 1. After you finish setup, make sure that the account settings (Settings > Accounts) include **Other users**.

-> [!NOTE]
-> If your device was not set up with a Microsoft Entra account, it needs to be either [reset or reflashed](hololens-recovery.md) and set up properly.

 To use HoloLens, each user follows these steps: